12 Best Hair Masks for Frizzy, Damaged Hair

 This is how you move from constantly fighting frizz to building a foundation for strong, smooth, and resilient hair.
 Itβs about working with your hair, not against it, to bring out its natural beauty and strength.
 Letβs build a routine that makes you feel confident and leaves your hair looking its absolute best.

-How Often Should You Use a Mask?
+How Often Should You Really Use a Hair Mask?

 For hair thatβs showing signs of damage, consistency is your best friend.
 A weekly hair mask treatment is the perfect rhythm to get your hair back on track.
 Think of it as a dedicated self-care moment that delivers a concentrated dose of nutrients right where theyβre needed most.
 Using a mask once a week can help fix damage from split ends, heat tools, and color treatments by deeply penetrating the hair shaft.
 This regular infusion of moisture and protein helps restore elasticity and shine over time.
 If your hair is extremely dry or damaged, you might start with twice a week and taper down as its health improves.
 Listen to your hairβit will tell you what it needs.